On reductive automorphism groups of regular embeddings: Introduction

 \subsection{Acknowledgements}

-The author would like to thank Jacopo Gandini for stimulating discussions, and is especially grateful to Michel Brion for discussions and support during the development of this work.
-This work has been partially supported by the DFG Schwerpunktprogramm 1388 -- Darstellungstheorie.
+I thank Jacopo Gandini for stimulating discussions, and I am especially grateful to Michel Brion for discussions and support during the development of this work.
+I thank the anonymous referees for useful remarks and suggestions on a previous version of this paper.